AikidoSec/firewall-node/README.md

 This program is offered under a commercial and under the AGPL license.
 You can be released from the requirements of the AGPL license by purchasing a commercial license.
-Buying such a license is mandatory as soon as you develop commercial activities involving the Aikido Zen software without disclosing the source code of your own applications.
+Buying such a license is mandatory as soon as you develop commercial activities involving the Zen software without disclosing the source code of your own applications.

 For more information, please contact Aikido Security at this